Markets

 B3 (Brazil)

-Traders access these markets through futures trading platforms like MetaTrader, NinjaTrader, or TradingView.
+Traders access these markets through future trading platforms like MetaTrader, NinjaTrader, or TradingView.
+Before choosing a platform, verify regulations under authorities like CFTC (U.S.).

 Ready for the Next Trading Step?